 The key contaminants were:

-Most water quality monitoring sites show no change since 2007 and following the removal of large amounts of sediment, the waterways have been returned to prequake environments.
-The Council has prepared a water quality monitoring report for 2016 and previous years.
+Most water quality monitoring sites show remained steady since 2007, with some sites worsening and some improving.
+Following the removal of large amounts of sediment, the waterways have been returned to pre-quake environments.
+The Council prepares a water quality monitoring report every year.

 The Council has already done a lot to reduce wastewater overflows: